 - anger or irritability

 - difficulty concentrating

 - stomach ache

 Some of these symptoms can be quite frightening; for example, when a person first experiences a panic attack it is quite common for them to think they are having a heart attack.
 It is also very common to become anxious about the symptoms of anxiety themselves and, of course, this leads to even greater anxiety.
 It is important to know that feelings associated with anxiety are not dangerous and, although they may be uncomfortable, the feelings can’t harm you.
 But if your anxiety is interfering with your daily life, like school, work, sleep or relationships, then it is really important for you to know that there are many well-established and highly-effective strategies to reduce and control anxiety.
 Hypno-psychotherapy can be a highly effective way to help you reduce anxiety and achieve a calm, balanced life.
-In helping you, I bring together almost twenty years of experience as a therapist with established techniques from stress management, hypnotherapy, NLP, meditative-, behavioural- and cognitive- therapies.
+In helping you, I bring together over twenty years of experience as a therapist with established techniques from stress management, hypnotherapy, NLP, meditative-, behavioural- and cognitive- therapies.
 Applied with compassion, sensitivity and skill, these represent a potent set of tools to help you lead the life you want.